yavulan/motivation/en/technique-do-nothing.md

 # Do nothing

-In case you found yourself stuck, just try to do **literally nothing** \(breathe slow; lying on the couch not counts\) as long as you can.
+In case you found yourself stuck, just try to do **literally nothing** \(stay still, breathe slowly; lying on the couch doesn’t count\) as long as you can.
 Not so easy, yeah? 😉